 This uniquely designed Copenhagen Admiral Hotel is housed in a converted 18th century warehouse neighbouring the Royal Palace and the Royal Playhouse, close to the city centre and the best shopping and cultural attractions.

-The prizewinning establishment features a Conran-designed restaurant, SALT bar & restaurant.
+The prizewinning establishment features a Conran-designed restaurant, SALT bar and restaurant.

 No two rooms in our Copenhagen design hotel are alike – each has been individually developed in close cooperation with a group of the best interior designers to reflect its own characteristic ambience.